 Kenilworth is a very small village located in the state of Illinois.
-With a population of 2,562 people and just one neighborhood, Kenilworth is the 446th largest community in Illinois.
-Much of the housing stock in Kenilworth was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,426 people and just one neighborhood, Kenilworth is the 523rd largest community in Illinois.
+Kenilworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Kenilworth home prices are not only among the most expensive in Illinois, but Kenilworth real estate also consistently ranks among the most expensive in America.

-Kenilworth is a decidedly white-collar village, with fully 97.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kenilworth is a village of managers, professionals and sales and office workers.
-There are especially a lot of people living in Kenilworth who work in management occupations (28.02%), business and financial occupations (17.94%) and sales jobs (14.69%).
+Kenilworth is a decidedly white-collar village, with fully 98.06% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Kenilworth is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Kenilworth who work in management occupations (24.26%), business and financial occupations (23.12%), and legal occupations (10.25%).

 In addition, Kenilworth is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.